Shylke/cookie-action-atlas/README.md

 Because the action you saw on the CAR is outdated and filled with bugs.
 I periodically go through the code and fix and tweak some things, occasionally adding new features, and this repo is where I keep track of said stuff.

 ## I Don't Know How to Use Actions at All!
 Can Someone Help Me?
-If you need help with actions, you can join [Atlas' support server](https://discordapp.com/invite/AXXBPM7).
+If you need help with setting this action up, you can join [Atlas' support server](https://discordapp.com/invite/AXXBPM7), head to the **#actions** channel, and tag me (**@Shylke#8325**) for further assistance.
 But generally, unless you know what you're doing, it's best to only set the required variables, and leave the rest as it is.